 On March 23, 2020, police arrested Mahilum in Barangay San Vicente 2, Tagbina, Surigao del Sur province, CNN Philippines reported.
 Toyco identified him as the gunman, according to that report.

-The trial was ongoing as of August 2020, according to a task force statement addressed to CPJ.
+The trial was ongoing as of the end of July 2023, according to a task force statement addressed to CPJ.